frontend-joe/yellow-banjo/README.md

 ## Missing features / Project tasks
 As mentioned your task is to implement some new features into the application using whichever methods you deem most suitable.
 You are encouraged to add any additional NPM packages that make this easier / quicker for you.
-However for each package you add, we request you add a note to the bottom of this `README.md` file explaining what the package is for, and why you selected it.
+However, for each package you add, we request you add a note to the bottom of this `README.md` file explaining what the package is for, and why you selected it.